Leonwolf265/Rob_Vis/README.md

 </div>

-TODO: make images' paths as arguments together with other settings.
+TODO: make some of the configuration parameters as arguments. add other similarity functions (like l2 norm, currently there is only cosine similarity)

 ---